Applications for this grant are currently closed. Please watch for future funding opportunities.

 Upon submission, please request a confirmation of the receipt of your application.

 D3.
-Budget Guidelines: Any application not meeting the budget requirements below will not be considered for funding.
+Budget Guidelines: Any application not meeting the budget requirements will not be considered for funding.

 - Budget should NOT include VAT expenses; organizations will be able to be reimbursed VAT money.

 - Budget costs should be grouped into the following categories: